 Three landmark events shape the last century of Sarajevo’s history: the 1914 assassination of Archduke Franz Ferdinand and his wife Sophie, Duchess of Hohenberg, which triggered the onset of World War I; the 1984 Winter Olympic Games; and the longest siege of a capital city in modern history which lasted for 1,035 days from 1992 - 1996.
 Sarajevo highlights the paramount importance of overcoming threats to European society and re-building a Europe based on key democratic values, human rights and trust in Europe’s strengths.
 The city’s past, but even more its present, reflects the precedence of solidarity, acceptance of diversity and celebration of reconciliation not only over a century of European history, but also in addressing today’s challenges and the future of the region.
 To revitalise these strengths a substantial and active civil society across Europe is required, which is a central challenge for all foundations.

-Some 500 foundations, partners and local actors will convene to discuss issues such as social and economic renewal, reconciliation, health, gender, environment, peace education, the arts and media, which all play a part in building and sustaining unified, stable and peaceful societies in the Western Balkans, Europe and worldwide.
-This can be addressed in three main session areas:
+Some 500 foundations, partners and local actors will convene to discuss issues such as social and economic renewal, reconciliation, health, gender, environment, peace, youth, education, the arts and media, which all play a part in building and sustaining unified, stable and peaceful societies within Europe and worldwide.

 - Solidarity, with a special focus on youth unemployment, acceptance of diversity beyond differences, and opposing xenophobia and hate speech